harryho/vue-crm/README.md

 # Vue 2 CRM

 > A reusable Vue.js CRM starter project for real-world business based on Vue 2 PWA template with Vuetify.

 The goal of this project is to create a reusable starter project for real-world business.
 To achieve this target, we need a solution which includes simple authentication process, restful API with token support and simple but elegant UI design.

 #### Features

-* This project is built with Vue 2 PWA template by default.
+* This project is built from Vue 2 PWA template by default.
 * The UI part is built on the top of Vuetify.
 * It inlcudes Vuex and Axios to manage authentication.
 (Dummy token)
 * The token and user profile is managed by Vue-Persisteddstate.
 * The dashboard uses vue-chartjs to create charts on dashboard.
 * The starter project has integrated progress bar.
 * To simulate real-world business, this starter project chooses Json-Server as fake Restful API.
 (You can simple replace it with your own API).
 * CRUD functions for Customer, Order and Product